sambot-app/sambot.github.io/_pages/privacypolicy.md

 ## International Transfers of Information

 Information may be processed, stored, and used outside of the country in which you are located.
-Data privacy laws vary across jurisdictions, and different laws may be applicable to your data depending on where it is processed, stored, or used.
+Data privacy laws vary across jurisdictions, and different laws may apply to your data depending on where it is processed, stored, or used.

 ## Your Consent